Program overview

 Program Overview

-The Welding Plus Pressure Welding program at NBCC is designed for those looking to enter a hands-on trade that is in high demand across various industries.
-This program provides a comprehensive blend of practical training and theoretical instruction, focusing on a wide range of welding techniques and processes.
-Students will gain valuable skills in manual and semi-automatic welding, trade safety, and metallurgy.
-The program also emphasizes pressure welding on plate and pipe, preparing students for Pressure Welding certifications.
-With experienced instructors guiding the training, students will have ample opportunities to practice welding techniques, ensuring they are well-prepared for a successful career in welding.
+The Welding Plus Pressure Welding program at NBCC is designed for those interested in a hands-on trade that is in high demand across various industries.
+This program combines practical training with theoretical instruction, covering a wide range of welding techniques and processes.
+Students will learn about manual and semi-automatic welding, trade safety, codes and standards, and basic fabrication.
+A significant focus is placed on pressure welding, preparing students to gain Pressure Welding certifications alongside their certificate.
+With experienced instructors guiding the practical experience, students will have ample opportunity to practice welding techniques.
+This program is ideal for anyone looking to start or enhance their welding career, providing the necessary skills and insights to succeed in the industry.

 Program Structure